Testing New Physics in Oscillations at a Neutrino Factory: Experimental Setup

-The beam at a neutrino factory has a large intrinsic backgrounds, for example in the $\nu_e$ disappearance channel coming from $\bar\nu_\mu\to \bar\nu_e$ appearance.
-It is possible to differentiate them at some level due to the different initial spectrum combined with the (presumably) different oscillation probability.
-The excellent energy reconstruction abilities of LArTPC can partially differentiate these components to the far detector flux \cite{Huber:2008yx} and additionally a detector with charge identification (CID) capabilities allows for improved background rejection.
-To study the role of CID we consider three scenarios of the detector performance: i) no charge identification, ii) with 100\% charge identification of electrons ($e$CID), and iii) with 100\% charge identification of muons ($\mu$CID).
 We also include the oscillated tau neutrinos with the charged-current detection process at the far detector.
 Due to the large uncertainties on the tau neutrino signal efficiency at LAr detectors, however, we treat the tau neutrino events as background only, using the cross section from \cite{Yaeggy:2023wfe}.
-We consider only normalization uncertainties at the far detector for a neutrino factory where we use 2.5\% for both the muon and electron neutrino normalization uncertainties.
-For a neutrino factory the statistics of the $\nu_e,~\nu_\mu$ in the FD is comparable, therefore we treat the normalization uncertainty for a neutrino factory slightly different than for LBNF neutrinos \cite{DUNE:2021cuw}, where the muon and electron neutrino signal normalization uncertainties are 5\% and 2\%, respectively, while a common 5\% uncertainty is used for muon and electron neutrino background.
-Moreover, we take a 10\% uncertainty on the neutral-current background, 20\% uncertainty on the tau background.
+We consider only normalization uncertainties at the far detector for a neutrino factory where we use 2.5\% for both the muon and electron neutrino normalization uncertainties because for a neutrino factory the statistics of $\nu_e,~\nu_\mu$ in the FD are comparable.
+This differs from the approach used for LBNF neutrinos \cite{DUNE:2021cuw}, where the muon and electron neutrino signal normalization uncertainties are taken to be 5\% and 2\%, respectively, while a common 5\% uncertainty is used for muon and electron neutrino background as the muon neutrino measurement is used to inform the electron neutrino flux.
+We also take a 10\% uncertainty on the neutral-current background and a 20\% uncertainty on the tau background.
 We use the GLoBES framework \cite{Huber:2004ka, Huber:2007ji} for our studies.